Sologenic Launches DEX: One Step Closer to Allow Users to Trade Tokenized Stocks 24/7

 To learn more visit: https://www.sologenic.com/ecosystem/sologenic-decentralized-exchange

-Sologenic tokenization ecosystem facilitates investing and trading between crypto and non-blockchain assets such as stocks, ETFs, and commodities from top 30+ global stock exchanges.
-Learn more on https://www.sologenic.com
+The sologenic tokenization ecosystem facilitates investing and trading between crypto and non-blockchain assets such as stocks, ETFs, and commodities from the top 30+ global stock exchanges.
+Learn more on www.sologenic.com

 Chichi Pensuk